Nigeria, South Africa feud over yellow fever jabs

 "South Africans will know we are very serious with this matter and that any deportation of any Nigerian, we will meet it with equal reciprocal measure," Foreign Minister Olugbenga Ashiru told a hearing at the National Assembly late on Tuesday.

-"What you see playing out is ... xenophobia by South Africans against all Africans, not just Nigerians, including even those from their neighbouring countries," he said.
+"What you see playing out is ... xenophobia by South Africans against all Africans, not just Nigerians, including even those from their neighboring countries," he said.

 A spokesman for South Africa's home affairs department said the decision to deport the Nigerians stemmed purely from concerns about health.